 In-Person 8:30 AM Service

-Congregational singing (with masks on) will be part of the order of worship at the in-person worship service in the Sanctuary at 8:30AM starting SUN NOV 22.
+Congregational singing (with masks on) is a part of the order of worship at the in-person worship service in the Sanctuary at 8:30AM.
 As just mentioned, in the interests of safety masks must be worn at all times, we’ll observe social distancing, and other measures.

 Staff and Elders want you to be aware of the PSC Medical Task Force’s advisory regarding corporate singing, and it is provided here: